Greensboro Drug & Alcohol Rehab, Detox & Treatment Resources

 As with any other city in the country, Greensboro struggles with an upsetting problem: substance abuse.
 Recently, a Triad-area drug bust uncovered 38 pounds of smuggled cocaine, and 2016 was a banner year for heroin busts, as well.
 The situation in North Carolina has worsened to such a point that in 2017, federal grants were issued to address the opioid epidemic in North Carolina.

 Drug and alcohol addictions are diseases like any other.
-And just as you’d hardly expect someone suffering from cancer or diabetes to will himself or herself back to health, treatment for addiction is necessary and a proven aid.
-If you or a loved one is suffering from an addiction and need help, consult the resources in this guide to learn more about options for drug or alcohol rehab in Greensboro, North Carolina and beyond.
+And just as you’d hardly expect someone suffering from cancer or diabetes to will themselves back to health, treatment for addiction is necessary and a proven aid.

 Alcohol & Drug Rehab Centers in Greensboro, North Carolina